Valiantsin2021/api-coverage-tracker/readme.md

   - Axios
   - Fetch
   - Custom HTTP clients (via manual registration)
-  - Postman collections coverage calculation agains openAPI specification
+  - Postman collections coverage calculation agains openAPI specification (cli or inline script)

-## Important changes between 1.0.4 and 1.1.0 versions:
+## Important changes between 2.0.0 and 1.6.1 versions:

-- Methods `saveHistory` and `generateReport` do not need any parameters anymore.
+- Methods `saveHistory` is removed and no more needed.
-- Paths to reports files shold be provided in the config.json file - see the below example.
+- config.json file obligatory fields are updated.
+Now only the base path to reports files should be provided in the config.json file - see the below example.
-- History of the coverage changes is now reflected in HTML report for Axios and Fetch clients
+- History of the coverage changes is now reflected in HTML report and stored individually per service for all supported clients
+- History is tracked for test runs with as minimum of 10 minutes intervals (this limitation is made to unify the behaviour between clients because the Playwright spawns new workers if API test fails and this is causing the reset of the stats)
+- Support for Postman collections coverage calculation agains openAPI specification with cli command or inlline script
+- To maintain the history of the test coverage - do not delete appropriate service json files from the output directory

 ## Installation